-Special Rules Regarding the Suspension or Removal of Students with Disabilities a.
+Special Rules Regarding the Suspension or Removal of Students with Disabilities

+- 1. The District's Committee on Special Education shall: - a.
 Conduct functional behavioral assessments to determine why a student engages in a particular behavior, and develop or review behavioral intervention plans whenever the District is first suspending or removing a student with a disability for more than 10 school days in a school year or imposing a suspension or removal that constitutes a disciplinary change in placement, including a change in placement to an IAES for misconduct involving weapons, illegal drugs or controlled substances.